openkoda/openkoda/README.md

 Programmatically send in-app notifications to a specific user, to users in a specific organization, or globally within the application.

+#### *Data-driven PDF, Word and Excel Document Generation

+Generate PDF, Word and Excel documents and attachments based on data-driven dynamic placeholders, calculated fields (including multi-row and multi-column tables), and conditional selection of your visual document templates.

 #### *Business Processes Automations
 Use Custom Events and Event Listeners and automate your business processes and trigger specific actions, like: send a reminder to your client about overdue payment or alert your sales team about specific opportunities.
 Use Job Scheduler to define how often the system should trigger the event.